Introduction of Foundation for House

 The house foundations are classified into two types

 - Deep Foundation

-- Shallow Foundation is the type of house foundation whose depth is less than or equal to the width of the foundation.
-The shallow Foundation is economical and popularly used Foundation construction of lightweight structures.
+The shallow Foundation is an economical and popularly used Foundation construction of lightweight structures.

-- This type of foundation is provided for the structures of moderate height which are built on sufficiently formed dry ground.
+This type of foundation is provided for structures of moderate height which are built on sufficiently formed dry ground.

 There are different types of Shallow foundations

 - Cantilever Footing or Strap Footing